 Pacific Salmon Restoration Program Planning

-The Chelan County PUD fish rearing commitment encompasses multiple programs to produce more than 4.8 million juvenile fish in total.
+The Chelan County PUD fish rearing commitment encompasses multiple programs to produce over 4.8 million juvenile fish in total.
 In the next four to six years the Chelan County PUD anticipates making significant investments in its existing fish rearing programs to meet habitat conservation plan commitments for fish production.